Chart Color Schemes

 Drewvale is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Drewvale's cultural diversity is notable, with 51.4% speaking a language other than English at home and 49.4% born overseas.
-Christianity is the predominant religion, accounting for 45.4%.
-The category 'Other' is overrepresented in Drewvale at 4.5%, compared to Greater Brisbane's 3.8%.
+Drewvale has high cultural diversity, with 51.4% speaking a language other than English at home and 49.4% born overseas.
+Christianity is the main religion, accounting for 45.4%.
+The 'Other' category comprises 4.5%, compared to Greater Brisbane's 3.8%.

 Frequently Asked Questions - Diversity